-hybrid cloud, but those apparently don't describe architectures that really embrace the cloud.
+cloud, enterprise cloud and hybrid cloud, but those apparently don't describe architectures that really embrace the cloud.
 So what exactly encompasses the multi-cloud wonderland and how does it compare to other cloud options?

-Obviously, a multi-cloud includes multiple clouds.
+Obviously, multi-cloud includes multiple clouds.
 So does a hybrid cloud.
 But when it comes to multi-cloud vs. hybrid cloud, there's a key difference that's nudging the market to focus more on multi-cloud.

 Multi-cloud, by nature, isn't one thing, but rather a series of entities that must be brought under centralized management.

 A multi-cloud, on the other hand, makes no distinction between the kinds of clouds that you operate.
-Perhaps your multi-cloud doesn't have a private cloud environment at all, and you operate everything on AWS and Microsoft Azure with a little bit of G Suite thrown in.
+Perhaps your multi-cloud doesn't have a private cloud at all, and you operate everything on AWS and Microsoft Azure with a little bit of G Suite thrown in.
 That's a multi-cloud environment.
 Ta-da!

 - With a private cloud, everything is inside an organization's data center.
 Services have their own sandboxes, and application design is monolithic.